Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Relatively perfect group schemes

 for some $n\geq 1$.
-Then the base change functor $(-)\times_ST : \RPSch/S\xrightarrow\sim \RPSch/T$ is an equivalence of categories with essential inverse given by base change by $g$. \item Consider $S$, $T$ and $g:S\to T$ as in the previous point.
-Assume furthermore that $F_S$, $F_T$ and $T\to S$ are finite locally free.
+Then the base change functor $(-)\times_ST : \RPSch/S\to \RPSch/T$ is an equivalence of categories with essential inverse given by base change by $g$. \item Consider $S$, $T$ and $g:S\to T$ as in the previous point.
+Assume furthermore that $F_S$, $F_T$ and $g$ are finite locally free.
 Then for $X\in\Sch/S$ there is an isomorphism of $T$-schemes :

-and the base change functor restricts to an equivalence on relatively perfectly smooth schemes $(-)\times_ST : \RPSSch/S\xrightarrow\sim \RPSSch/T$ with essential inverse given by base change by $g$. \item Assume $S$ is the spectrum of a field with finite Frobenius, and $T$ is the spectrum of a finite field extension.
+and the base change functor restricts to an equivalence $(-)\times_ST : \RPSSch/S\to \RPSSch/T$ with essential inverse given by base change by $g$. \item Assume $S$ is the spectrum of a field with finite Frobenius, and $T$ is the spectrum of a finite field extension.
 Then $(-)\times_ST$ sends $\RPSSch/S$ to $\RPSSch/T$. \end{enumerate} \end{lemma}

-Point \textbf{(1.-2.)} above means the formation of the site $S_\RP$ is functorial in $S\in\Sch/\FF_p$.
-Point \textbf{(5.)} says if $S$ is the spectrum of a field with finite Frobenius, $S_\RPS$ is also functorial with respect to finite field extensions.
-The assumption of \textbf{(3.)} holds for instance if $S$ is reduced and quasi-compact, and $T\to S$ is a finite universal homeomorphism ; see \cite{Kelly} (Cor.
-20).